beemorris/beemorris.github.io/_pages/employment.md

 {% include base_path %}

-I am currently a full time Ph.D. student at Indiana University.
-THIS IS A TEST.
+I am currently a Doctoral Researcher at Indiana University.

 I am also a full-time Linguistics Analyst II at TELUS International where I am collaborating on NLP research and with product teams for Grammarly to annotate content and perform data quality control.
 I am also assisting in the development of data and annotation guidelines.
 I also work with the product team to improve the feedback provided to users.